CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

 ## matchUpActions

-Convenience pass through to `tournamentEngine.matchUpActions` for use in contexts where multiple tournamentRecords are loaded into `competitionEngine`.
+Convenience pass through to `engine.matchUpActions` for use in contexts where multiple tournamentRecords are loaded into `competitionEngine`.

 ```js
 const { matchUpActions } = competitionEngine.matchUpActions({